Contaminated Land Inspection Strategy

 Investigating report of possible land contamination

-If there are reports that a piece of land is or has been contaminated either historically or recently this be will investigated according to standard complaints investigation procedures.
+If there are reports that a piece of land is or has been contaminated either historically or recently this will be investigated according to standard complaints investigation procedures.
 If the problem can be resolved directly as a result of the investigation either by giving advice or taking enforcement action this will be done.
 If not then the results of the investigation will be used to inform the council's overall prioritisation of potentially contaminated sites data base.

 What are the wider benefits of this strategy?

 As a result of the data collated during the initial prioritisation the council has a searchable layer for specialist officers which links directly to the Planning and Building Control registration.
 This ensures that the appropriate officers of the council are consulted on any planning application that may be at risk from land contaminated.
-The council can provide more detailed and useful replies to environmental information requests (e.g. from solicitors when people are moving house).
+The council can provide more detailed and useful replies to environmental information requests (from solicitors when people are moving house).
 It has also enabled the council to focus its attention on the highest risk sites that have been identified.
 The work on enabling residents to access professional services to do their own site investigations and risk assessments will benefit all residents on sites which are not scheduled for further investigation by the council but which due to the historic use of the site may face difficulties when selling.